Medically reviewed by Drugs.com. Last updated on Aug 29, 2023.

 - Liver disease—Patients with liver disease may have an increased chance of side effects

-Proper Use of trimethoprim
+Proper use of Primsol

 Do not give this medicine to infants or children under 12 years of age unless otherwise directed by your doctor.